 Last year, one of my resolutions was to find a job.
 I didn’t know what that was going to look like.
 I hadn’t worked full time since my son was born 12 years ago and I was missing employment.
 Then, as is the case with most resolutions, I quickly forgot my plan and didn’t make a huge effort to make anything happen.
 I kept my eyes open, I mildly updated my resume, and quickly gave into the feeling of being overwhelmed.

 Then I was served a Facebook ad for VIPKID, over and over again.
 You might have seen it.
 Teachers wearing bright orange, using overexaggerated facial expressions, with the promise easy income from home, on your own schedule.
 I love nothing more than a good internet rabbit hole, so I started researching.
-I read Reddit forums, Glassdoor reviews and blog posts.
-I watched countless YouTube videos.
-I came to the conclusion that this was a legitimate work from home job, and that there were both people who were thrilled with their jobs and people who were disappointed.
+I read Reddit forums, Glassdoor reviews and blog posts, and I watched countless YouTube videos.
+Ultimately, I came to the conclusion that this was a legitimate work from home job, and that there were both people who were thrilled with their jobs and people who were disappointed.
 To me, it sounded like every job in the world.

 I started the application process, which starts with an interview and a short demo lesson via webcam.
 There are other interview options, but I liked the live option (and if you go through the process, this is your only chance to negotiate your base pay.)